A glossary of terms which commonly appear in Wuxia, Xianxia & Xuanhuan novels.

 Clan (家 jiā) – an extended family related by blood, sharing a surname.
 They often pass down heirlooms from generation to generation along with secret cultivation methods & martial arts styles which were developed by the clan’s ancestors.
 They tend to guard these jealously from outsiders.

-Association (帮 bāng) – also translated as a Gang, Clan, or Brotherhood.
+Association (帮 bāng) – also translated as a Union, Gang, Clan, or Brotherhood.
 A loose organization of people.
 The members may have something in common, like sharing a particular way of life, or they may simply be working together towards a mutually beneficial goal.
 Not religious in nature.

 Society (會 huì) – a secret society.
-Similar to Associations for the most part, but cloaked in secrecy and entangled in rituals/traditions.
+Similar to Associations for the most part, but cloaked in secrecy and deeply involved in rituals/traditions.
 Sometimes religious or cult-like in nature.

 Escort Agency (镖局 biāojú) – a protection agency for hire.
-The Armed Escorts (镖人 / 镖师 / 镖客) of these Agencies typically work as bodyguards for travelers and merchant caravans.
+Escorts (镖人 / 镖师 / 镖客) typically work as bodyguards for travelers and merchant caravans.
 Commonly seen in Wuxia novels.

 Martial Arts Terms